AndersH82/TheSaloon/README.md

     - You must fill in the entire form and add a picture, otherwise you will not progress.
     - Link label, text when uploading image and the button are not styled with css.

+## Typography
+I've integrated [Google Fonts](https://fonts.google.com/) to find a typeface that compliments the website's aesthetic.
+For the main text, I've chosen Lato due to its optimization for readability on screens across a wide variety of devices and reading environments.

+## Languages Used

+- HTML
+- CSS

 ## Color Scheme

 The base colors          |  Color for social media